Algarve-Tourist.com

 The best independent guide to the Algarve

-This guide will detail the main sights of Loulé and along with the best attractions of the surrounding region.
+This guide covers all major sights within Loulé and the worthwhile attractions in the surrounding countryside.

 Overview of the major sights of Loulé